vikram-gsu/basic-react-ssr/README.md

 # basic-react-ssr
 Basic react SSR project using express

-Basic web application, more like a basic boilerplate to setup and use Server Side rendering using React JS on the view layer and Express(Node) on the backend.
+Basic web application, more like a basic boilerplate to setup and use Server Side rendering React JS - express is used as the web server that serves the static code.

-TODO: Add web services - with REST/GraphQL as options
+Following are setup:
+React-router for routing
+Styled-components for styling